mandykoh/prism/README.md

 ### Metadata extraction

 Image metadata can be extracted from images without needing to consume the entire image stream.
-Currently, this is only supported for JPEG data.
+Currently, this is supported for JPEG and PNG data.
 The following example demonstrates this using [`jpegmeta.Load`](https://pkg.go.dev/github.com/mandykoh/prism/meta/jpegmeta?tab=doc#Load):

 ```go
 // Get a meta.Data instance containing image details and a stream to the full image